Lancelot39/Lancelot39.github.io/_pages/about.md

 Kun Zhou is a postdoctoral researcher at UC San Diego, working with [Zhiting Hu](http://zhiting.ucsd.edu/) and [Biwei Huang](https://biweihuang.com/).
 His research interests are in world model, with focuses on **large language models**, **multimodal learning**, and their applications in complex scenarios.
 He obtained Ph.D at School of Information, Renmin University of China, under the supervision of [Wayne Xin Zhao](https://scholar.google.com/citations?user=JNhNacoAAAAJ&hl=zh-CN) and [Ji-Rong Wen](https://scholar.google.com/citations?user=tbxCHJgAAAAJ&hl=zh-CN), master degree from Peking University, and bachelor from Hohai University.

+#### <font color="red"> Research Opportunities: </font> I am consistently seeking highly motivated students, to work with me in various research projects.
+If you are interested in my current research topics about improving the advanced capabilities of LLMs and World Models (Complex Reasoning, Multimodal Understanding and Generation), feel free to email me.

 News
 ======
 We release [De-Arena](https://de-arena.maitrix.org/), a Decentralized Arena via Collective LLM Intelligence for Building Automated, Robust, and Transparent LLM Evaluation for Numerous Dimensions!